omunroe-com/navewiki/FAQ.md

 **Q:** Will you add feature **X** where feature **X** depends on a platform?

 **A:** No, implementation-specific features are not allowed as a policy.
 Everything that you write in CoffeeScript should be supported and runnable on any current JavaScript implementation (in practice, this means the lowest common denominator is IE6).
-Thus, features such as the following will not be implemented: getters & setters, `yield`
+Thus, features such as the following will not be implemented: getters & setters

 ----